 Consider how these values show up in your life by asking a few questions around them:

-• Why are these values important to you?
+- Why are these values important to you?

-• How do these values show up in your life now?
+- How do these values show up in your life now?

-• What can you do to more fully include these values in your daily life?
+- What can you do to more fully include these values in your daily life?

-Step #3 Act on Your Values
+Step #3 Create Actions that align with Your Values

 Put your short list of core values somewhere you can see them.
 As you are going through your day, check in with your decisions or habits to see if they fit with your core values and if they line up with and support what is most important to you.